 This course, taught over spring break, introduces freshmen and sophomores to the excitement of humanities research.
 It will prepare you to develop an independent summer research project, to work as a research assistant for a Stanford professor, or to apply for undergraduate research grants.

 Over seven days, you and your thirty classmates will take a deep dive into some of the most important methods and questions driving scholarly research in the humanities today.
-Your laboratory will be the archives and museum collections at Stanford, where you’ll work closely with Professors Giovanna Ceserani (Classics), John Kieschnick (Religious Studies), Grant Parker (Classics), and Rose Salseda (Art & Art History), doing hands-on research on ancient and modern books, manuscripts, artifacts, and monuments.
+Your laboratory will be the archives and museum collections at Stanford, where you’ll work closely with Professors Giovanna Ceserani (Classics), John Kieschnick (Religious Studies), Grant Parker (Classics), and Rose Salseda (Art and Art History), doing hands-on research on ancient and modern books, manuscripts, artifacts, and monuments.

 You will learn the following about humanities research: